Water #10 – Richmond

 Ren Jun, China

 Dimensions (H x W x D): 16 x 1.95 x 1.2 m (52 ft 6 in x 6 ft 5 in x 4 ft)

 Weight: 3,000 kg (6,614 lbs)

 Location: At the corner of Cambie Road and River road, along the Middle Arm dyke greenway, in Richmond, British Columbia

-Ren Jun made his North American debut at the 2009 – 2011 Vancouver Biennale exhibition, with this elegant, amorphic stainless-steel sculpture.
-Water #10, installed at the entry to the 21st Winter Olympic Games river walk in Richmond, British Columbia, was created as a result of the artist’s inspiration from pure forms: liquid water or mercury stopped in motion to reveal its shape as a drop or spill caught in the air.
-Despite weighing over two tons, the sculpture has no angles or hard edges, giving it a free- flowing form and weightless, fluid appearance.
+Ren Jun made his North American debut at the 2009-2011 Vancouver Biennale exhibition with this elegant, amorphic stainless-steel sculpture.
+Installed at the entry to the 21st Winter Olympic Games river walk in Richmond, British Columbia, Water #10 was created as a result of the artist’s inspiration from pure forms: liquid water or mercury stopped in motion to reveal its shape as a drop or spill caught in the air.
+Weighing over three tons, the sculpture has no angles or hard edges, giving it a free-flowing form and weightless, fluid appearance.

 This artwork inspired Biennale Snapshots – A Composition In 5 Movements by Vivian Fung.

 Through the philanthropy of David Chung from Dava Development, the artwork has become a part of the City of Richmond’s permanent public art collection.